 Splurge on snacks

-If you have time to dedicate to fun food and drinks, be sure to check out the event-exclusive goodies.
-Last year, the headlining Stranger Things house lent itself to some delicious waffle treats worth trying.
+If you have time to dedicate to fun food and drinks, be sure to check out the event-exclusive goodies, like this candy corn (non-alcoholic) frozen drink.
+This year, the hit Stranger Things house also lent itself to some delicious waffle treats worth trying.
 Eating (and Instagramming, TBH) these goodies is always enjoyable.

 Watch out for the creatures of the night!